Wanna travel? Put an Explorer Chick Gift Card on Your Wish List!

 When you hike with others, it’s more of a social event.
 You get to know people in a different setting than usual, and there’s probably a lot of talking and laughing.
 Plus, let’s face it: you’re relatively safe as part of a group.

 When you’re out in the wilderness alone, however, it’s different.
 There’s this sort of badass “edge” to solo hiking, right?
 Nobody’s there to help you if you run into trouble.
 You start thinking about how vulnerable you are and problem-solve quickly-even if it’s only in your head.
+Have you ever found yourself in a situation where you had to rely solely on your own wits and skills?

-Whether you hit your favorite hiking trail solo or you head out for a road trip to your favorite national park alone, here are some safety tips for
+Whether you hit your favorite hiking trail solo or you head out for a road trip to your favorite national park alone, here are some safety tips for ensuring a memorable and enjoyable adventure.
+Are you ready to embrace the thrill of solo exploration while prioritizing your well-being?

 The Benefits of Hiking By Yourself